cogdog/truwriter/docs.md

 Current version [![Wordpress version badge](https://img.shields.io/badge/version-3.3-green.svg)](https://github.com/cogdog/truwriter/blob/master/style.css)

 Compare this to the version of TRU Writer reported in your list of themes.
 Note that WordPress's reporting of themes being up to date does **not** reflect custom themes such as this one.
 If what you see is less than the version above, here is how to update your copy of TRU Writer.

+If you [installed TRU Collector using the WP-Pusher plugin[(https://github.com/cogdog/truwriter/blob/master/install.md#installing-tru-writer-in-one-click-with-wp-pusher-get-automatic-updates), updates can be made automatic or done in one click!

+Otherwise, if you installed manually, updates are not too hard to do.

 *This applies if you are running WordPress on your own web hosting platform where you have the ability to install themes and plugins.
 If you are on a shared/multisite WordPress server, please contact your friendly technical admins and request that they update TRU Writer.*